 There are many avenues to apply funding, scholarships and grants to further your or your children's education or career, or simply to assist in a time of need.

 Many universities, polytechnics and other education providers offer their own scholarships, grants and awards.
 There's often a scholarships officer or career adviser who can tell you what scholarships you may be eligible for.
-Check out this link for a comprehensive list of contacts around the country.
+Check out Careers New Zealand for a comprehensive list of contacts around the country.

 Scholarships For Children and Young People